hwennnn/prepmate/README.md

 - **🤖 AI-Enhanced Content** - Transform bullet points using the proven XYZ formula ("Accomplished X by doing Y, resulting in Z")
 - **🎨 Beautiful Templates** - Choose from multiple professionally designed, ATS-friendly templates
-- **⚡ Quick Setup** - Upload existing resumes or fill out smart forms for instant setup
+- **⚡ Quick Setup** - Upload existing resumes with AI parsing (powered by Gemini 2.0) or fill out smart forms for instant setup
 - **📱 Live Preview** - See changes in real-time as you edit your resume
 - **🔗 Online Hosting** - Get a unique shareable link (e.g., prepmate.studio/yourname)
 - **📄 Multiple Formats** - Download in PDF and other popular formats